 Much progress has been made in superconducting circuits, ion-traps, and neutral atom quantum computing architectures.
 However, there is no single platform that has emerged as the definitive solution for quantum computing challenges.
-Furthermore, multiple architectures might simultaneously co-exist to support distinct types of quantum computing architectures that could emerge as viable options in the future.
+Furthermore, multiple architectures might simultaneously co-exist to support distinct types of quantum computations enabled by each.
+Therefore, NSF will continue exploring alternative quantum computing architectures that could emerge as viable options in the future.
 NSF will also continue to support research on the basic underpinnings and fundamental limits of quantum computing as defined by the underlying physical processes, architectures, and algorithms.
 At the same time, in collaboration with industry, NSF will continue to support researcher access to quantum systems and platforms to experiment in specific domains.